deirdresm/penrose-simple/README.md

     abs(lhs.x - rhs.x) < epsilon

 That way, numbers that are sufficiently similar will compare as equal, which helps when eliminating duplicate tiles.
+This dropped tiles to render from 2225 to 1731 for 5 generations.

 So that's in the latest commit.